 Some companies are stricter than others when it comes to approving applications for credit and some may have more relaxed criteria but will charge you a premium for lending to you.

 Take car finance, for example, there’s an ad that plays pretty much on repeat on our local radio station that says they can offer almost everyone credit for a car – even those with poor credit history.
 That’s because they will review your application and match you to a company who is willing to lend to you – the better your credit history is, the more companies there are who will lend to you as you’re classed as a lower risk so your interest rate will be better.
 If you don’t have a great credit history then your choices are more limited so you’ll be left with companies who are willing to take on the risk of lending to you but because of the risk factors, they’ll charge more interest to lend to you.

 So, don’t ask ‘Am I blacklisted?’ just have a look at these reasons below to find out why you might have been declined…

 Check your credit file to make sure you don’t have a financial association with someone

-I wrote about this last month along with giving instructions on how to disassociate yourself from someone on your credit file so I won’t go into it too much but you should always make sure your credit file is accurate when it comes to linking you financially to someone else.
+I wrote about this post ages ago along with giving instructions on how to disassociate yourself from someone on your credit file so I won’t go into it too much but you should always make sure your credit file is accurate when it comes to linking you financially to someone else.

 Multiple applications for credit